Douglas County Education Foundation (DCEF)

 There are two types of scholarship funds: endowed and non-endowed.
 With endowments, annual awards are given from interest earnings, leaving principal intact.
 As a result, these scholarships exist in perpetuity serving generations of students.
 Non-endowed scholarships are awarded annually until the fund is depleted or annual donations are no longer received for a particular scholarship.
 Scholarships may be renewable or non-renewable depending upon the wishes of the donor.

 Scholarship naming opportunities are available for a minimum donation of $500, though $1,000 is the recommended minimum scholarship amount.
-To have a named scholarship offered in 2018, PET requests a written pledge stating the donor’s intent to fund the scholarship with the donation to come by December 30th, 2017.
-The pledge would allow PET to begin advertising the scholarship to students later this fall.
+To have a named scholarship offered in 2018, DCEF requests a written pledge stating the donor’s intent to fund the scholarship with the donation to come by December 30th, 2018.
+The pledge would allow DCEF to begin advertising the scholarship to students later this fall.

-PET will accept online applications from February 1st to March 4th, 2018 for the upcoming 2018-2019 academic year.
-PET’s Scholarship Committee will have approximately one month to review applications.
+DCEF will accept online applications during January and February 2019 for the upcoming 2019-2020 academic year.
+DCEF’s Scholarship Committee will have approximately one month to review applications.

 - DCSS staff may fulfill pledges through payroll deduction.